jduck/csw-slides-2024/slides.md

 <aside class="notes">
 I went on learning about different types of bugs and bug classes.<br />
 I learned to write exploits as a challenge to myself.<br />
-Eventually I learned what appeared to be the cause for all this trouble -- undefined behavior.
+Eventually I learned what appeared to be the cause for all this trouble -- undefined behavior.<br />
+IMHO, this is the ultimate technical debt in software development.
 </aside>